-Indeed, we raised our estimated offering price range from \$9.00 per ADS to \$11.00 per ADS (each ADS represents three of our ordinary shares) as shown on the front cover page of our preliminary prospectus dated April 18, 2011 to \$12.00 per ADS to \$14.00 per ADS as shown on the front cover page of our preliminary prospectus dated April 29, 2011.
-Such increase was a result of a stronger market demand for our ADSs than what we expected on April 18, 2011.
-Our public offering book-building process from April 18 to April 29, 2011 discovered a solid demand for our ADSs from institutional investors around the world, including in the U.S., Europe and Asia.
+Indeed, we raised our estimated offering price range from \$9.00 to \$11.00 per ADS (each ADS represents three of our ordinary shares) as shown on the cover page of our preliminary prospectus dated April 18, 2011 to \$12.00 to \$14.00 per ADS as shown on the cover page of our preliminary prospectus dated April 29, 2011.
+Such increase was a result of a stronger market demand for our ADSs than what we expected of April 18, 2011.
+Our public offering book-building process from April 18 to April 29, 2011 discovered a solid demand to our ADSs from institutional investors across the world, including U.S., Europe and Asia.